-Three solicitors suspended for involvement in scheme
+Case example: Three solicitors suspended for their role in a housing development investment scheme

 The SDT suspended three solicitors for their involvement in a questionable investment scheme.
 The firm had acted for the promoters of a scheme involving social housing developments in Brazil.
 The firm held the investors' money in their client account and distributed it as instructed by the investment company.